MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/4-describe-azure-arc-enabled-kubernetes.md

 #### Perform configuration with integrated management

-The integrated management features in Azure Arc-enabled Kubernetes, allow you to more efficiently create, apply, and enforce policies to Kubernetes apps, data, and infrastructure.
-Wherever, your Kubernetes resources are located.
+Use Azure Arc-enabled Kubernetes integrated management to more efficiently create, apply, and enforce policies.
+The policies apply to Kubernetes apps, data, and infrastructure, wherever those resources are located.
+Specifically, you can:

 - Use Azure Policy to:
   - Assure consistent configurations across all your Kubernetes clusters.